aanchalMongia/DVA/README.md

 * Graph regularized matrix completion
 * Graph regularized binary matrix completion

-The results in the paper above can be reproduced by the follwing MATLAB scripts:
+The results in the paper above can be reproduced by the following MATLAB scripts:

 * `run.m`
 * `./Experiments/novel_drugs_prediction.m`